Feyenoord first up as Celtic seek to avenge 1970 upset

 Slot also has his problems at the top end of the pitch, with Santiago Gimenez suspended for their first two group matches.

-The Mexican goal machine has scored five goals in five games this season and hit 28 last term as they won their first title since Giovanni van Bronckhorst led them to the summit of the Eredivisie in 2017.
+The Mexican goal machine has scored six goals in six games this season and hit 28 last term as they won their first title since Giovanni van Bronckhorst led them to the summit of the Eredivisie in 2017.

 Gimenez was sent off in their second-leg thrashing by Roma in last season's Europa League quarter-final as the Italians once again denied them, having beaten them in the Conference League final just months before.